 Your physician specialists

 Benefit from the combined expertise of specialists from ProHealth and UW Health.
 Your care team meets regularly to discuss your health and create a coordinated treatment plan that fits you.
-Doctors on your team may include:
+Cancer doctors on your team may include:

-- Oncologists (cancer doctors) – Explain your diagnosis, help you understand treatment options and provide care.
+- Medical oncologists – Explain your diagnosis, help you understand treatment options and provide care.

 - Pathologists – Review the results of lab tests to determine the type and severity (stage) of your cancer.